karaandres/GitHub_and_RStudio_Workshop/README.md

 1. Create folders for data, scripts, and figures
 - In the bottom right Files pane click the `New Folder` button.
 Add a folders labeled “data”, "scripts", and “figures”

-2. Create a new script that creates and saves a figure to the figures folder
+2. Add raw data files to data folder
-- Start a new R script to import, summarize, and plot a dataset.
-We will use a dataset of fiddler crab body sizes (HTL-MAR-FiddlerCrabBodySize.csv).
-Save this file into the `data` subfolder of your R project.
+- Save the file [HTL-MAR-FiddlerCrabBodySize.csv](data/HTL-MAR-FiddlerCrabBodySize.csv) into the ‘data’ subfolder of your R project
+- Now go back to RStudio: We can click on the data folder in the Files tab and now see this new file

 Data citation: Johnson, D. 2019.
 Fiddler crab body size in salt marshes from Florida to Massachusetts, USA at PIE and VCR LTER and NOAA NERR sites during summer 2016. ver 1.
 Environmental Data Initiative. https://doi.org/10.6073/pasta/4c27d2e778d3325d3830a5142e3839bb

+3. Create a new script to import, summarize, and plot a dataset
+- Start a new R script: File --> New File --> R Script

 ```
 library(dplyr)